 What kind of new computer hardware should I buy to support DirectX 12

 The good news is DirectX 12 is made compatible with wide range of hardware including some of the old ones.
-Well, most graphic card you can find in the current market are compatible with DirectX 12.
+Well, most graphic card you can find in the current market are compatible with it.

-If you want to be sure, check online for DirectX 12 graphic card compatibility for the graphic hardware model that you are planning to purchase before you go to the store.
-The newly released graphic hardware should already have a DirectX 12 compatible label on them.
+If you want to be sure, check online for DX 12 graphic card compatibility for the graphic hardware model that you are planning to purchase before you go to the store.
+The newly released graphic hardware should already have a DX 12 compatible label on them.

 Update: Beside the recent rumors regarding there won’t be Windows 11 and Windows 10 being the last ever and final version of Windows franchise, there are also rumors about DirectX 12 being the final version.
 There seems to be no DirectX 13 in the future.